 I’m in love with Substack at the moment.
 It feels like a place where I can create a community that connects to other individuals and communities, big and small.
-So from now on, you’ll still get a free newsletter each week, and extra information about each new podcast episode, but in addition you’ll see posts about my book club and the hangouts I run with other writers and creators.
+So from now on, you’ll get a free newsletter twice a month, and extra information about each new podcast episode, but in addition you’ll see posts about my book club and the hangouts I run with other writers and creators.
 There is also a special tier for people who want to offer extra support and work a little more closely with me, which includes two online retreats per year.
-As your contributions help to produce and transcribe my podcast, all subscribers will get an exclusive ad-free feed of How We Live Now, with occasional bonus episodes.
+As your contributions help to produce and transcribe my podcast, all subscribers will get an ad-free podcast feed.

 Going paid isn’t for everyone; I completely understand that—you’ll still get a vibrant stream of content as a free subscriber, and my deep appreciation as always.
 We will also be rolling out some free places for those in financial need, just as soon as we figure out how to do it well.
 The subscriber offer is aimed at people who’d like to take part in more live and community offerings, as well as those who have the brain-space to read a little more from me (I mean, sometimes I think that I don’t have the brain-space for that, but I’m grateful that you do).